rapid7/metasploit-framework/documentation/modules/auxiliary/admin/sap/sap_igs_xxe.md

 ## Vulnerable Application

-Original SAP Internet Graphics Server (IGS) [security research][1]

-This module implements the SAP IGS XXE attack.
-An unauthenticated attacker can remotely read files in the server's file system, for example: /etc/passwd
+This module exploits two vulnerabilities, CVE-2018-2392 and CVE-2018-2393, within version 7.20, 7.20EXT, 7.45, 7.49,
+and 7.53 of SAP Internet Graphics Server (IGS).
+Both of these vulnerabilities occur due a lack of validation on XML External Entities when XML files are uploaded via the /XMLCHART page.
+Unauthenticated remote attackers can exploit this vulnerability to either read files from the server's file system as the XXX user, or conduct a denial of service attack against the vulnerable SAP IGS server.

+### Application Background
-The Internet Graphics Service (IGS) constitutes the infrastructure to enable the application developers to display graphics in an Internet browser with a minimum of effort.
-The IGS has been integrated in the different SAP UI technologies from HTML GUI to Web Dynpro ABAP/Java and provides a server architecture where data from an SAP system or another source can be used to generate graphical or non-graphical output.
+The Internet Graphics Service (IGS) provides infrastructure to enable developers to display graphics in an internet browser with minimal effort.
+It has been integrated in several different SAP UI technologies where is provides a say for data from another SAP system or data source to be utilized to generate dynamic graphical or non-graphical output.

+### Install steps
+1. Register for an account at https://accounts.sap.com/ui/public/showRegisterForm?spName=profile.people.sap.com&targetUrl=&sourceUrl=
+2. Click on the link in the email that will be sent to activate your account.
+3. Browse to http://service.sap.com/swdc.
+Accept the legal reguirements.
+4. XXXX ???
+At this point I couldn't download any software as none of the download pages are accessible.
+   I think you need a paid subscription to access them.

 SAP IGS versions: 7.20, 7.20EXT, 7.45, 7.49, 7.53 are affected by this vulnerability.
 Installing and Updating the IGS [instructions][2].